dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 for this tutorial and click on the key button.

-As we don't have a track already set up for the transform/location property, Godot will ask, wether it should set it up for us.
+As we don't have a track already set up for the transform/location property, Godot asks, wether it should set it up for us.
 Click on "Create".

-This will create a new track and our very first keyframe at the beginning of the timeline:
+This creates a new track and our very first keyframe at the beginning of the timeline:

 ![The sprite track](img/animation_track.png)